-Baptist Seminary of Kentucky is located on the main floor and lower level suite of the Ensor Learning Resource Center (GC library), indicated on the map by the star.
+Baptist Seminary of Kentucky's administrative and academic offices are located on the main floor and lower level respectively of the Ensor Learning Resource Center.

+All BSK locations are indicated on the map with stars.

 Georgetown College is located 12 miles north of Lexington, just west of Interstate 75 and just north of Interstate 64.
 In driving time, it is approximately 20 minutes from Lexington and one hour from Louisville and Cincinnati.